jweyrich/sslpkix/README.md

-Copyright (c) 2010 Jardel Weyrich <jweyrich at gmail dot com>
-All rights reserved.

 DESCRIPTION
 -----------

-SSLPKIX is a simple C++ wrapper for handling digital certificates using OpenSSL.
+A dead simple to use C++ wrapper for handling digital certificates using OpenSSL.

 DEPENDENCIES
 ------------